backblaze-b2-samples/b2-zip-files/README.md

 Once the app is running, you can [send it a request](#sending-requests-to-the-app).

+If the app does not start correctly, see the [Troubleshooting](#troubleshooting) section below.

 You can publish the image to a repository and run it in a container on any cloud provider that supports Docker.
 For example, to deploy the app to AWS Fargate for Amazon ECS, you would [push your image to Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html#create-container-image-push-ecr), then [create an Amazon ECS Linux task for the Fargate launch type](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-fargate.html).

 ## Download the Source Code